 How do you find the perfect amount?

 It’s a good question and one that most likely can’t be answered due to the extreme differences in peoples bodies and metabolisms.
 Also generally speaking the more active you are, say, runner, weight lifter, MMA fighter the more salt you would most likely need.

 Dr. Paul Saladino, in his book, “The Carnivore Code”, recommends 5-10 grams per day.

 Why do we need more salt on this diet?

 When your body goes low to zero-carb your insulin levels begin to decrease which in turn revs up the kidneys so that they begin to expel more electrolytes and sodium.
 Also, water retention begins to decrease.

 Some of the symptoms associated with low salt and low electrolytes are muscle cramps, feeling lethargic, brain fog, and body aches.

 It’s a good idea to make sure you add salt to all the meat you are consuming.
-Another remedy is to add salt to you drinking water and sip throughout the day.
+Another remedy is to add salt to your drinking water and sip it throughout the day.

 Going one step further, some people purchase massive bottles of sparkling water and add the salt to them in order to keep the salt mixed/blended for a better taste; drinking that last sip of concentrated saltwater at the bottom of your cup can be a little nasty.

 Redmond’s salt is sourced from an ancient salt bed in Utah; therefore, you won’t get any toxins or microplastics from ocean-sourced salt.

 Oh yeah, and one other quick hack with salt.
 If you have trouble waking up in the morning, have a glass of water with a teaspoon of salt mixed in and that will help to wake you up.